JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 I would like to close by shifting gears and noting the contribution that might be made by the Eastern Church to the reunification of Christianity. _The Urantia Book_ blasts Occidental Christianity for its disunity:

 > Christianity is seriously confronted with the doom embodied in one of its own slogans: “A house divided against itself cannot stand.”
-The non-Christian world will hardly capitulate to a sect-divided Christendom... [the] division of Christendom presents a grave weakness....([UB 195:10.15](/en/The_Urantia_Book/195#p10_15))
+The non-Christian world will hardly capitulate to a sect-divided Christendom... [the] division of Christendom presents a grave weakness....(<a id="a222_276"></a>[UB 195:10.15](/en/The_Urantia_Book/195#p10_15))

 Protestantism now presents the world with thousands of competing “churches” to choose from.
 One could argue that it has sacrificed unity for the sake of avoiding the problems of diversity.